martindale/add-a-license-please/README.md

 The bot searches Github for repositories that have some stars (although the star restriction is a bit wonky).
 For the returned repos, it will check to see existence of any license information.
 If it's missing, it will create an issue in the repo.
 Simple!

+All repositories that are processed (skipped or issue created) are saved in a sqlite3 database.
+This is done to prevent double scanning the same repository.

 ### Where is this bot running?

 Currently I'm running this bot on a 1GB [DigitalOcean](https://www.digitalocean.com/?refcode=422889a8186d) instance (yes, that's an affiliate link.
 Use that to get free VPS for 2 months).
 The bot is low of resources and uses a couple MB of RAM.

 ### Running

+#### Requirements

+- Python 2.7
+- pip
+- sqlite3

+#### Instructions

 Create a file called `config.py` that looks like `config_example.py`.
 Fill in the necessary values.